Zjut-MultimediaPlus/MGTCF/TRAINING.md

 python train.py
 ```

-By default this will train a model on CMA best track dataset, periodically saving checkpoint files `checkpoint_with_model.pt` and `checkpoint_no_model.pt` to the current working directory.
+By default this will train a model on CMA best track dataset and ERA5 data, periodically saving checkpoint files to the folder named `model_save`.
 The training script has a number of command-line flags that you can use to configure the model architecture, hyperparameters, and input / output settings:

+### Global Setting
+- `--gpu_num`: The id of the GPU that you want to use.
+Default is '1'.
+- `--dataset_name`: The id of the GPU that you want to use.
+Default is '1950_2019'.

 ### Optimization